Equipment for moving heavy loads

 Forklifts are used for various tasks such as loading and unloading trucks, transferring materials from one area to another and stacking products on shelves.
 They are essential tools where the lifting of goods is required.

-What are forklifts NOT designed for?
+What are forklifts NOT designed to do?

 With a design focused on delivering a powerful ability to lift loads, a forklift is intended for one operation – lifting.

 Despite this, some users stretch the abilities of forklifts and try to use them in the same way as tow tugs.

 As any reputable forklift manufacturer will tell you, a forklift should never be used to tow a heavy load, even if they feature what looks like a rear tow pin.
 The rear tow pin on a forklift truck is only for recovering the vehicle in the event of a breakdown.